kemitchell/writing.kemitchell.com/_posts/2015-05-18-Modularity-is-not-the-Law.md

 - Modularity
 ---

-Basic contract law prevents layers from composing contracts out of interchangeable parts.
+Basic contract law prevents lawyers from composing contracts out of interchangeable parts.
 More concretely, legal principles prevent lawyers from ripping a section out of one contract and adding it to another without fear of unintended side effects.
 This is because, first, other provisions of the destination contract can implicitly change the effect of the borrowed section, and, second, the borrowed section can implicitly change the effect of other sections in the destination contract.
 Even if new and old sections do not share defined terms or cross-references in common, side effects can cross the whitespace between neatly isolated chunks of contract.

 Nearly everything made efficiently is made of parts that can be swapped out in that way.
 Software is written that way.
 Complex equipment is made that way.
 Buildings are constructed that way.
 Even food is increasingly made that way.
 More and poorer people can everyday afford those things.
 But all is not necessarily lost for private law.